miloshadzic/miloshadzic.github.com/_posts/2011-09-25-sucking-less-at-writing-cucumber.md

 {% highlight cucumber %}
 Scenario: Changing email
   Given I am logged in
-  And I an on the homepage
+  And I am on the homepage
   When I click on "Account"
   And I fill in "email" with "milos@example.com"
   And I press "Change Email"